 In my case, it all started with panic attacks.
 I was diagnosed with general anxiety disorder and prescribed a popular (and super addictive) anti-anxiety medication and an anti-depressant.
 The anti-depressant didn't do anything to quiet my brain.
 The fast-acting anti-anxiety pill did — a little too well.
 I began taking it more and more.
 Over a period of 5 years I was up to a dosage that could probably take down an elephant.
 When I would run out of that pill, I would reach for any other pills — pain killers or basically anything I could get my hands on.
 I was still a functioning adult.
 I held my full time job and no one even had a clue that I was popping pills left and right.

 I was self-medicating to begin with.
 Trying to stop my crazy brain and all its irrational thoughts.
 I really wish the people who don't understand could step inside the freak show that is my brain for just a few days to see what it's like.
-Then they would see why my pill-popping was a desperate attempt at peace.
+Then they would see why my pill-popping was a desperate attempt to find peace.
 Eventually my futile attempts failed and only turned into a serious chemical addiction.

 Long story short, I ended up having to go to rehab twice to stay off of the pills.
 I have now been re-diagnosed properly and am taking the right medication to manage my issues without the danger of becoming addicted.
 I still have to be very self-aware and watch myself closely.
 The plus side is that I don't like to “feel high” anymore.
 I don't have time for that!